flowcommerce/redux-fetch/README.md

 * `[renderFailure: Function]`: If an error occurs that prevents Redux Fetch from fetching the data required for rendering a component, nothing will be rendered by default.
 Error handling behavior can be configured by supplying a callback to the `renderFailure` property.
 The `renderFailure` callback is called with the error.

-* `[renderSuccess: Function]`: When all data necessary to render becomes available, Redux Fetch will render the supplied Component by default (i.e. the React Router `RouterContext` component).
+* `[renderSuccess: Function]`: When all data necessary to render becomes available, Redux Fetch will render the matched route components by default.
 However, you can change this behavior by supplying a callback to the `renderSuccess` property.
-The `renderSuccess` callback is called with the `children` to be rendered (i.e. the router context).
-Typically, you will not use this callback but we have exposed it in case you need to hack something together.
+The `renderSuccess` callback is called with the `children` to be rendered.

-* `routerProps: RouterState`: The React Router properties normally injected into `RouterContext` that represent the current state of the router.

 #### Remarks

-* Setting `forceInitialFetch` to `true` does not always guarantee that a request will be sent to the server.
-Internally, this component calls the `fetchAsyncState` function you provide when decorating your route components with the `withFetch` higher-order component.
-So, if your implementation for that function avoids sending a request under specific circumstances (e.g. data already existing in the Redux store) then you will not see a request go out to the server.

 * Views returned by `renderLoading`, `renderFailure`, and `renderSuccess` are rendered outside the router context.

+* Typically, you will not use the `renderSuccess` callback.
+It's exposed in case you need to hack something together.

 ### `useFetch([options])`